Application for Graduation and Diploma

 Conferral of Degrees

 Degrees are conferred upon members of the graduating class one at a time, after the final grades are posted for the final degree requirements of each student’s academic program.
-Pace is committed to conferring degrees within three weeks of the conferral date, provided that ALL outstanding grades and requirements have been submitted.
+Pace is committed to conferring degrees within two weeks of the conferral date, provided that ALL outstanding grades and requirements have been submitted.

 Pace confers degrees three times per year.
 The date of conferral that appears on the transcript is relevant to the term in which the final grade was posted.